Greenland Group Suzhou Center

-Greenland Group Suzhou Center is a supertall skyscraper under construction in Suzhou, China by the Greenland Group.
-It will be 358 m tall.
-Construction started in 2014 and will be completed in 2025.
+Greenland Group Suzhou Center is a supertall skyscraper in Suzhou, China by the Greenland Group.
+It is 358 m tall.
+Construction started in 2014 and was completed in 2025.

 Design

 The building was designed by Skidmore, Owings, and Merrill.
 It has a 30-floor operable windows and a center atrium that divided the building's interior into the east and the west rooms, which was designed to improve the tower's ventilation.